Microsoft Edge Add-ons store developer policies

 1.1.1 Extensions must have a single purpose

-All aspects of your Extension should accurately describe the functions, features and any important limitations of your Extension, including required or supported input devices.
-The value proposition of your Extension must be clear during the first run experience.
-Your Extension may not use a name or icon similar to that of other Extensions, and must not claim to represent a company, government body, or other entity if you do not have permission to make that representation.
+All aspects of your extension should accurately describe the functions, features and any important limitations of your extension, including required or supported input devices.
+The value proposition of your extension must be clear during the first run experience.
+Your extension may not use a name or icon similar to that of other extensions, and must not claim to represent a company, government body, or other entity if you don't have permission to make that representation.

 1.1.4 Search and Discovery